 Building an audience management process

 Taking a piecemeal approach to audience management can be successful to a degree.
 Having a database here and an email tool there will be quite effective, but it won’t help publishers get a 360 view of their audience.
 A defined audience management process and integrated systems will help publishers achieve this.
-There are four key steps to consider:
+There are three key steps to consider:

 Step one: Audience profiling